ecoiahq/content-ops-starter/content/pages/index.md

     subtitle: ''
     text: >+
       <div style="text-align: center">Our innovative funding mechanism,
-      EcoiaFund™, empowers our partners to transform creative campaigns into direct contributions at the grassroots level.
+      EcoiaFund™, empowers our clients to transform creative campaigns into direct contributions at the grassroots level.
 With each project we deliver, we leverage blockchain technology to directly support causes worldwide.</div>